-Much of my art can be seen at Artspan.com, but I am currently in the process of ‘moving house’ and the rest of it – and all my latest work – can be found at Saatchi Gallery online.
-You can learn a little more about each of my series: The Lovers, Yogis & Yoginis, The Goddesses, Wordscapesthe She Who… series, my abstract, mixed media work and Witness, right here on this site.
+You can learn a little more about each of my series: The Lovers, Yogis & Yoginis, The Goddesses, Wordscapes, the She Who… series, my abstract, and mixed media work, as well as Witness, right here on this site.

 “… all of the creations that come from deep within us, from our ovarian wisdom – whether they are babies, books or works of art – have a life of their own that we have a responsibility to initiate and allow but ultimately not to control.”
 Christiane Northrup, Women’s Bodies, Women’s Wisdom

 Here are the salient descriptive facts about me as I can wrap my head around them: I am a vivid and voluminous dreamer; I write; I paint… no… I make art; I transmit energy; I ‘read’ energy; I am a receiver and transmitter of information; I am an ecstatic dancer; I thrive on inspiration.
 I am passionate about life.
 This is who I am.